tavianator/tavianator.com/src/2025/configure.md

-checking for CFPreferencesCopyAppValue... no checking for CFLocaleCopyPreferredLanguages... no checking for library needed for semaphore functions... none checking whether <sys/select.h> is self-contained... yes checking for sigset_t... yes checking whether initstate is declared... yes checking whether setstate is declared... yes checking for volatile sig_atomic_t... yes checking for sighandler_t... yes checking whether ldexp() can be used without linking with libm... yes checking whether <sys/ioctl.h> declares ioctl... yes checking whether access honors trailing slash... yes checking for alignas and alignof... yes, <stdalign.h> macros checking for alloca as a compiler built-in... yes checking whether to enable assertions... yes checking for static_assert... yes, an <assert.h> macro checking for bool, true, false... no checking whether btowc(0) is correct... yes checking whether btowc(EOF) is correct... guessing yes
+checking for CFPreferencesCopyAppValue... no checking for CFLocaleCopyPreferredLanguages... no checking for library needed for semaphore functions... none checking whether &lt;sys/select.h&gt; is self-contained... yes checking for sigset_t... yes checking whether initstate is declared... yes checking whether setstate is declared... yes checking for volatile sig_atomic_t... yes checking for sighandler_t... yes checking whether ldexp() can be used without linking with libm... yes checking whether &lt;sys/ioctl.h&gt; declares ioctl... yes checking whether access honors trailing slash... yes checking for alignas and alignof... yes, &lt;stdalign.h&gt; macros checking for alloca as a compiler built-in... yes checking whether to enable assertions... yes checking for static_assert... yes, an &lt;assert.h&gt; macro checking for bool, true, false... no checking whether btowc(0) is correct... yes checking whether btowc(EOF) is correct... guessing yes